mikependon/RepoDB.NET/pages/features/caching.md

 }
 ```

-And use it in the `IDbConnection` object like below.
+And use it in the connection object like below.

 ```csharp
 using (var connection = new SqlConnection(connectionString))